hello-jason/intro-to-middleman/markdown.md

 ???

+Middleman refers to each `page` as a `template`.
 Since we have a layout, each template only contains the content for that page.
+Templates and HTML pages are 1-to-1.

 ---